Tool installation

 To verify that you've installed Jekyll correctly, please go through the Jekyll Quickstart instructions to be sure that you can create a simple Jekyll site and display it on your computer.

-You need to run bundle add webrick
+bundle add webrick

 The Jekyll documentation for the Quick Start notes that "Step 5 may fail".
 Yes, it almost certainly will.
 As instructed, go ahead and run: